fidotheprince/flixx-api/README.md

-# My API
+# Movie Database API 🔧

-This is an API built with Node.js and Express.
-It uses the `fetch` API to make requests to an external API.
+This is created to securely interact with the external API [The Movie Database](https://www.themoviedb.org/).
+It provides endpoints to fetch data, search for data, and fetch details.

+Accordingly, instead of exposing the API key to the client, the server will handle the requests and responses to the external API.
+This way, the API key is kept secure and the client can still access the data.

+You can see the corresponding client code [here](https://github.com/fidotheprince/flixx-api).

 ## Setup